karanprime/MotivationalAlarm/README.md

 5. It will say "Alarm set for time and date"
 6. A settings pane will open.
-  * Uncheck require password on wake up if you have a wake up password.
+  * Uncheck "Require password on wake up" box if you have a wake up password.
   * Click on Turn off password and then Keep using Keychain in the dialog boxes that appear.
 7. Close the settings pane.